SenjougaharaLi/pof-ovs-int-sp-app/README.md

 > app deactivate org.onosproject.int.action
 ```

-If you modify the source code of this file, please re-compile it with above commands.
+If you modify the source code of this file, please re-compile it with above commands.# new_qos_single